Liberation theology is a relatively recent movement in Christianity. This topic is about assessing how valid it is as an expression of Christianity.

 For Libertation theologians the Kingdom of God is about fixing this world, not about the afterlife.
 Christians should work for justice by fighting exploitation and oppression.
 Latin America was undeveloped and was facing a choice between continued capitalism or socialism.

-Guitierrez thought there were two kinds of liberation.
+Liberation theologian Gutierrez thought there were two kinds of liberation.
 Firstly, social and economic – fixing the poverty and oppression caused by human action, secondly, liberation from sin by reconciliation with God.
-Guiterrez thought social and economic liberation should come first and then liberation from sin however Segundo thought it was the other way around since fixing the social and economic injustices of the world might actually be impossible.
+Gutierrez thought social and economic liberation should come first and then liberation from sin however Segundo thought it was the other way around since fixing the social and economic injustices of the world might actually be impossible.

 Marxism and Christianity